Registration Updates

 MAKE A LIST OF COURSES

 Use the Course Schedule to create a list of courses and unique numbers that will work for your schedule and degree.
-Course schedules are published in October for Spring registration and in March for Fall and Summer registration.
+Course schedules are published in October for Spring registration and in March for Summer and Fall registration.

 You may choose to run a Degree Audit (IDA) with planned courses as a guide.
 Be aware that audits run with planned courses do not show flags and may contain other inaccuracies.